-Michael R Grimaila, United States Air Force Institute of Technology, AFIT/ENV; 2950 Hobson Way, Wright-Patterson AFB, OH 45433-7765, USA.
-Email: Michael.Grimaila@us.af.mil generated key with the classical OTP realizes an "unconditionally secure" cryptosystem that provides significant benefits in military applications.
+1United States Air Force Institute of Technology, Wright-Patterson AFB, USA generated key with the classical OTP realizes an "unconditionally secure" cryptosystem that provides significant benefits in military applications.
 QKD-secured systems could connect command and control nodes throughout the communication channels, connecting commanders with their leadership through terrestrial and ground to space circuits.
 Satellites with onboard QKD devices could communicate globally, and distribute new keys to friendly systems located anywhere there is line of sight to the platforms.
 Changing the keys several times a second could make it virtually impossible for cyber adversaries to decrypt the communications traffic.
 Commercial QKD systems are available today and several governments have already instituted QKD to secure communication circuits.^{7,8}